run-house/runhouse/docs/overview/compute.rst

 We plan to add this feature soon.

-:code:`sky down --all`: This will take down (terminate, without persisting the disk image) all clusters in the local SkyPilot context (the ones that show when you run sky status --refresh).
+:code:`sky down --all`: This will take down (terminate, without persisting the disk image) all clusters in the local SkyPilot context (the ones that show when you run :code:`sky status --refresh`).
 However, the best way to confirm that you don't have any machines left running is always to check the cloud provider's UI.

 :code:`sky down <cluster_name>`: This will take down a specific cluster.